iamtodor/data-science-interview-questions-and-answers/README.md

 * [Exploring LSTMs, Edwin Chen's LSTM post](http://blog.echen.me/2017/05/30/exploring-lstms/)
 * [The Unreasonable Effectiveness of Recurrent Neural Networks, Andrej Karpathy's blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
 * [CS231n Lecture 10 - Recurrent Neural Networks, Image Captioning, LSTM, Andrej Karpathy's lecture](https://www.youtube.com/watch?v=iX5V1WpxxkY)

+## 30. Pseudo Labeling
+Pseudo-labeling is a technique that allows you to use predicted with **confidence** test data in your training process.
+This effectivey works by allowing your model to look at more samples, possibly varying in distributions.
+I have found [this](https://www.kaggle.com/cdeotte/pseudo-labeling-qda-0-969) Kaggle kernel to be useful in understanding how one can use pseudo-labeling in light of having too few train data points.